Tearing in Children

 There are many causes of tearing in children but the most common cause is related to a congenital (something you are born with) obstruction (blockage) of the lower portion of the tear duct (nasolacrimal duct).

-The tear duct is designed to be blocked whilst the baby is in the uterus.
-The tear duct then opens at or shortly after birth, designed to occur when babies start to make more tears at a few days to weeks after birth.
+It is normal fo the tear duct to be closed whilst a baby is still in the uterus.
+The tear duct then opens at or shortly after birth, when babies start to make more tears at a few days to weeks after birth.
 Up to 1 in 5 babies are born with blocked tear ducts, fortunately most of these will resolve spontaneously (see below for statistics).
 Overall 95% of babies with tearing from a blocked tear duct will get better by their first birthday without any treatment.

 It is important to realise that it is unusual for your child to start tearing anew, beyond the first few months of life.
 If this occurs, it is important to have your child examined for any other causes of tearing.